 United Church of Christ

 There is much debate going on now because of Obama’s Pastor, Jeremiah Wright.
 Pastor Wright and Obama are part of the United Church of Christ, albeit a non-typical part.
 (Most members of the United Church of Christ are neither black nor men.)
-Pastor Wright’s congregation in was an unusual congregation.
+Pastor Wright’s congregation in Chicago was an unusual congregation.

 The United Church of Christ portrays itself in four terms: Christian, Reformed, Congregational, and Evangelical.
 At least three of these terms might be questioned.
 The UCC “Stillspeaking” campaign in 2003 clearly sought to do away with “periods,” insisting that we ought not put a period where God leaves a “comma.”
 The truth is that the UCC is left with little more than “question marks” for each congregation, if not for each congregant herself, to answer.

 You might remember the UCC “Ejector Seat” ad, in which two gay men are ejected from church pews, with the all-to-pious UCC voiceover assuring ad watchers that “Jesus didn’t turn people away.
 Neither do we.”
 The same sort of nonsense was promoted in the UCC “Bouncer” ads, where bouncers were waiting at the front doors of the church “bouncing” out all non-whites (and the gay couple, of course).